 Ketamine-Assisted Psychotherapy

-I am pleased to announce that I am now offering Ketamine-Assisted Psychotherapy (KAP) as part of my practice!
+I’m happy to announce that I am now offering Ketamine-Assisted Psychotherapy (KAP)!
 Please see below for information about KAP and how it can be integrated into our therapeutic work.
-If you have any questions, please reach out and I would be happy to explore them with you.
+If you have any questions, please reach out and I would be happy to explore them together.

 -